 Enhances Their Fine Motor Development

-Digging in the dirt, planting the seeds in the pots and containers, and watering the plans take fine motor strength.
+Digging in the dirt, planting the seeds in the pots and containers, and watering the plants take fine motor skills.
 As your child gardens, he or she develops important motor skills that aids in the improvement of academic skills like writing and typing.

 Teaches Them Responsibility

 Gardening is a great way to teach kids about responsibility, from the time they start taking care of their seeds or seedlings up until they become healthy plants.
 They start to value the importance of following directions and valuing the importance of life as well.